awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 7

-These actions grant the ability to interact with the networking and KMS resources within MLSpace required for various Sagemaker jobs.
+These actions provide the necessary permissions to interact with networking and Key Management Service (KMS) resources within MLSpace, which are essential for executing various Amazon SageMaker jobs.

 ```json:line-numbers
     {